A Decent Puzzle Game – Dr. Robotnik’s Mean Bean Machine Review

 Multiplayer mode is the game’s most rewarding component, because challenging a friend to some fun Puyo Puyo gameplay is always a blast.
 Still, even with a decent multiplayer mode, it’s hard not to consider the game’s asking price of 800 Wii Points a bit high.

-Dr. Robotnik's Mean Bean Machine Review - Overall Score
+Dr. Robotnik’s Mean Bean Machine Review – Overall Score (3 out of 5)

 Dr. Robotnik’s Mean Bean Machine isn’t a bad game.
 It’s actually a fairly enjoyable version of Puyo Puyo.
 But given its steep price, punishing difficulty in the single-player mode, and lack of content, it’s hard to recommend this game to everyone out there.
 Download and play Dr. Robotnik’s Mean Bean Machine only if you’re a hardcore puzzle gamer.